Inclusion Ready has heaps of resources to help you design innovative and inclusive projects. Keep checking back as we add more useful resources.

 Self-Assessment tool TWO: explores the evidence to support the project need, demonstrate outcomes, identifying if you have the resources to develop the idea, if you are ready to implement the project, and finally if you are are ready to put together an ILC grant application.

-This booklet has been created by the team at Queensland Disability Network to provide a clear guide for co-designing a Theory of Change, for your project, with people with disabilities.
+This booklet has been created with the self-advocates and team at Queenslanders with Disability Network (QDN) to provide a clear guide for co-designing a Theory of Change, for your project, with people with disabilities.

 It was developed by people with disabilities to support building inclusion in their communities.